declanlim/mwas/README.md

   - Bioprojects with less than 2 notable metadata field:value categories
   - Bioprojects that are unavailable in the NCBI
   - Bioprojects that are blacklisted due to large size (there are less than 50 of these)
-  - Possibly, if MWAS's metadata database is outdated, bioprojects may be wrongly ignored as a side-effect.
+  - Possibly, if MWAS's metadata database is outdated, bioprojects may be wrongly ignored as a side effect.
 However, the metadata database should be updated monthly.
   - If user data uses explicit zeroes, then MWAS will ignore bioprojects with an insufficient number of non-zero values.
 Additionally, the same applies to ignoring groups within a bioproject.
 - Test results consist of a p-value, fold-change, test-statistic.
 It also contains, for both true and false sets, the mean, standard deviation, and the number of biosamples in each set.
   - The user can specify a p-value threshold to filter out insignificant results.
 Default is 0.005